LazoCoder/Pokemon-Terminal/README.md

 # Adding Custom Images

-The folder Images/Extra is for adding custom images.
+The folder *Images/Extra* is for adding custom images.
 You can manually add backgrounds to this folder and they will be visible to the program.
 Only PNG format is supported.
 To see a list of all the custom backgrounds type:
 ```
 $ pokemon extra
 ```
 Alternatively, you can delete images from this folder and it will not break the program.
+These are some custom backgrounds:

 ![alt-tag](Samples/custom_deoxys.gif)